Expressions // Thoughts on feminism in Jane Eyre and Wide Sargasso Sea

 ‘The fact that Jane Eyre continues to incite a highly charged contentious response within feminist criticism, a response so full of present feeling that it seems out of sync with the novel’s historical status, suggests that its narrative condenses unresolved questions in and for feminism today.’[1]

-the questions IN feminism comprise mainly of the aforementioned divisions within the movement itself; that is, its problematic history of privileging the narratives of white, middle-class, European women whilst ignoring, if not completely erasing, the experiences of women belonging to different classes, cultures, races etc.
+The questions IN feminism comprise mainly the aforementioned divisions within the movement itself; that is, its problematic history of privileging the narratives of white, middle-class, European women whilst ignoring, if not completely erasing, the experiences of women belonging to different classes, cultures, races etc.

-the questions FOR feminism will extend to the broader societal issues raised by both Jane Eyre and Wide Sargasso Sea which persist today, and which still present obstacles to women, like attitudes to female sexuality, the struggle of negotiating a world in which the vast majority of wealth and political power belongs to men, and a world in which women are still too often pitted in competition against each other.
+The questions FOR feminism will extend to the broader societal issues raised by both Jane Eyre and Wide Sargasso Sea which persist today, and which still present obstacles to women, like attitudes to female sexuality, the struggle of negotiating a world in which the vast majority of wealth and political power belongs to men, and a world in which women are still too often pitted in competition against each other for the prize of male approval or desire.

 If, after all, the Victorians are as Mathew Sweet insists, ‘the people against whom we have defined ourselves’,[2] then analysing the values encoded within their literature in the context of our own twenty-first century biases might just be revelatory of which of these questions remain unresolved.